boots-edu/textbook/source/text/1-typescript/strings.md

 console.log(combined); // "Hello World"
 ```

-The advantages of `concat` are that:

--   You can combine more than two strings at once with a single operation
--   You can make sure that you are only combining strings (no numbers or other types), since `concat` only works with strings.
+The advantages of `concat` are that you can combine more than two strings at once with a single operation and you can make sure that you are only combining strings (no numbers or other types), since `concat` only works with strings.
 With the `+` operator, you can accidentally add numbers to strings, which can lead to unexpected results (since JavaScript will convert the number to a string and concatenate it).

 ### The `split` and `substring` method

--   Assume the string `let myStr="Hello World";`
+ Assume the string `let myStr="Hello World";`

--   **split():** Splits the specified String object into an array of strings.
+**split():** This method splits the specified string object into an array of string objects.

-    -   myStr.split(" "); //returns the array \["Hello","World"\]
+myStr.split(" "); //returns the array \["Hello","World"\]

     ```typescript
     let myStr="Hello World";
     console.log(myStr.split(" "));
     ```

--   **substring():** Returns characters from the string between two defined indexes.
+**substring():** Returns characters from the string between two defined indexes:
 - myStr.substring(2); // returns "llo World"
 - myStr.substring(2,5); // returns "llo"
-        > _Note: the first parameter is the index of the first character to return, and the second is the index of the first character NOT returned.
+> Note: the first parameter is the index of the first character to return, and the second is the index of the first character NOT returned.
 If the second parameter is not provided, the remainder of the string is returned.

     ```typescript
     let myStr="Hello World";